shails25/netflix-clone/README.md

 ### View Demo

-Open [https://netflix-clone-10b91.web.app/](Click Here) to view it in the browser.
+[Open Demo](https://netflix-clone-10b91.web.app/) to view it in the browser.